Mark Azouz DFC

-Mark was born on 2 Jul 1922 at Portman Street in Glasgow, the son of Raphael who was born in Istanbul and Esther Gitel nee Schleifer who was born in Bury, Lancashire.
-Mark had one sister June who married Ralph Brest.
+Mark was born on 2 Jul 1922 at Portman Street in Glasgow, the son of Turkish born Raphael and Esta Gitel nee Schleifer who was born in Bury, Lancashire.
+Mark had one sister June-Cylia who was known as Celia and she married Ralph Brest.

 Mark was awarded the DFC after events of the 2/3 Aug 1944.
 He was the pilot of Stirling Mk IV LK557 flying in Operation Horace over Brest, France.
 ‘In the run-in to the target the aircraft was hit by anti-aircraft fire.
 The propeller and reduction gear of the starboard outer engine were shot away.
 The ailerons were damaged and other parts of the aircraft were struck by fragments of shell.
 Despite this, Warrant Officer Azouz successfully completed his mission and returned safely to base.
 This pilot has set a fine example of gallantry and devotion to duty’.